Bell UH-1 Iroquois variants

-The Bell UH-1 Iroquois military helicopter, first introduced in 1959, is the first production member of the prolific Huey family of helicopters, and was itself developed in over twenty variants, which are listed below.
+The Bell UH-1 Iroquois military helicopter, first introduced in 1959, is the first production member of Bell Helicopter's prolific Huey family of helicopters, and was itself developed in over twenty variants, which are listed below.

 XH-40 and YH-40

 The first Bell helicopter to use a turbine engine was a modified Model 47 (designated XH-13F), which had its initial flight in October 1954.
 The U.S. Army began a competition for a new helicopter for general utility and medical/casualty evacuation in 1955.
 In June 1955, Bell Helicopter was awarded a contract to develop the next generation turbine-powered utility helicopter for the U.S. Army.
 The resulting Bell Model 204 was designated XH-40 by the U.S. military and first flew on 22 October 1956.
 Two more prototypes were built in 1957, and six YH-40 pre-production helicopters were delivered in 1958.
 The YH-40's cabin was lengthened by 12 in, and had more ground clearance compared to the XH-40.

 Bell believed the YH-40 was ideal for troop transport and cargo carrying as well as the medevac role, a view soon adopted by the Army; they found the pre-production aircraft so much better in service than previous piston-powered helicopters that they soon ordered more.